PhantomInsights/covid-19/README.md

 df = df[df["RESULTADO"] == "Positivo SARS-CoV-2"]
 ```

-Then we will creatie one `DataFrame` for each gender.
+Then we will create one `DataFrame` for each gender.

 ```python
 male_df = df[df["SEXO"] == "HOMBRE"]